 - In some cases, a legal obligation may also require us to provide data to third parties, such as judicial authorities.
 In such cases we will always respect your right to privacy according to the law.

 - If we wish to transfer your data outside the European Economic Area because, for example, a data center or our supplier is located there, we will only do so under the conditions required by law.

 - We take all reasonable and appropriate security measures to protect our visitors and clients from unauthorized access or alteration, disclosure or destruction of their personal data.
 In so doing we comply with the applicable security standards.

-- If, despite the security measures put in place, there is a security incident that is likely to adversely affect your privacy, we will inform you of the incident as soon as possible.
+- If there is a security incident that may adversely affect your privacy, we will inform you of the incident as soon as possible.
 In such case we will also inform you of the measures we have taken to limit the consequences of and prevent future recurrence of such an incident.